kire321/ppdm/README.md

 ====================================

 PPDM is useful in situations where you have data distributed across multiple computers.
-It lets you calculate aggregate statistics, but each computer never transmits its data anywhere else.
+It lets you calculate aggregate statistics, but each computer never transmits its data anywhere else, so its still private.

 Specifically, you provide a shell script that outputs a number, and run ppdm.py. ppdm.py will run the script on each computer that you specify and sum the outputs securely.